sherina11/python-basics/README.md

 - list_sort.py – Sorts elements in a list
 - number_guess.py – Simple number guessing game
 - login_check.py – Simple username and password validation
+- function_example.py – Demonstrates use of functions in Python

 ## How to Run the Programs